hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/02b-Interact.md

   + syntax:

     ```js
-    witch (expression) {
+    switch (expression) {
         case value1:
-            statement
+            statement;
             break;
-            // break can be omitted in that case the second test case will be
+            // break can be omitted in that case the second test case will be executed
-            // executed most of the time we add a break; at the end of a "case"
+            // most of the time we add a break; at the end of a "case"

         case value2:
-            statement
+            statement;
             break;

         case value3:
-            statement
+            statement;
             break;

         default:         // if no case tested true
-            statement
+            statement;
             break;
     }
     ```

   + the equality operator evaluated w/ `===`
-  + all statement next to the `case` block executed sequentially until 'break' keyword reached
+  + all statements next to the `case` block executed sequentially until `break` keyword reached

 #### Knowledge check 2.2.2